SkygearIO/skygear-doc/content/android/location.md

 });
 ```

-### Querying records by distance
+### Query by distance from a specified location

-After saving records with location, you can query records within specific
+You can perform queries on the location data type using its distance from
+a specified location with `distanceLessThan` or `distanceGreaterThan`.
-distance from another location.
-Also, you can sort the query result by the
+Also, you can sort the query result by the distance with
-distance from a provided location.
+`addAscendingByDistance` or `addDescendingByDistance`.

+For example, if you have a database table `Restaurant` containing a
+list of restaurants with its location defined in the `location` column,
+you can obtain a list of restaurants within 100m from the office,
+sorted from the nearest to the farthest:

 ```java
 Container skygear = Container.defaultContainer(this);